 Want to browse the full program of physical therapist resume formats?
 See our guide: How to Format a Resume: The Best Formatting Guide with Examples

 Physical Therapy Resume Objective or Summary

 Imagine you've got six seconds in an elevator with the hiring manager.

 That's not far off.
-Research shows most managers spend that long on each resume.
+HR statistics show most managers spend that long on each resume.

 How can you grab her attention like you're doing bodywork on her?

 Answer: With a resume summary or a resume objective.

 A resume summary impresses the manager with your achievements.
 Use one if you're no stranger to arthritis and CTS.

 A resume objective wows them with your passion.
 Use it if you haven't even started payments on your $120,000 college debt.

 Stuff either with enough achievements to stun Eric Robertson or Karen Litzy.